bspinne2/Brendan-Spinner-Portfolio/docs/Labs/L02/index.md

  I learned from my group discussion that the 45 degree rule is a very critical design rule for additive manufacturing.
 It allows the material to hold together much more securely than adjoining the materials in random locations.

+## Printing Something...

+When looking for an object to print out, I navigated to printables.com and search the phrase "small print."
+Using this search, I surfed to find an object that looked like it fit the given criteria.